 CDU is accredited by the Distance Education Accrediting Commission (DEAC, 1101 17th Street, NW, Suite 808, Washington, DC 20036, 202.234.5100).
-The Distance Education Accrediting Commission is recognized by the U.S. Department of Education as a nationally recognized accrediting agency.
-The Distance Education Accrediting Commission is a recognized member of the Council for Higher Education Accreditation.
+DEAC is recognized by the U.S. Department of Education as an accrediting agency.
+DEAC is recognized by the Council for Higher Education Accreditation.
 CDU undergoes a rigorous re-accreditation process every five years and has been accredited by DEAC since 1986.
 CDU was last re-accredited in 2016.

 The Secretary of Education has determined that Catholic Distance University is an eligible institution under The Higher Education Act of 1965.
 This recognition allows students to consider deferment of certain federal student loans and possible tax credits for tuition payments.
 These tax credits can provide dollar-to-dollar reductions in your final federal tax liability.

 The Lifetime Learning Tax Credit is a tax benefit equal to 20% of a family’s tuition expenses, up to $10,000, for post secondary education and training.
 This includes all courses offered by CDU.

 The Hope Tax Credit, worth up to $1,650, is available for first and second-year students enrolled at least half-time (as defined by the U.S. Department of Education) in a college program.